remix-run/react-router/docs/start/framework/custom.md

 # Custom Framework

-Instead of using `@react-router/dev`, you can integrate React Router into your own bundler and server abstractions.
+Instead of using `@react-router/dev`, you can integrate React Router's framework features (like loaders, actions, fetchers, etc.) into your own bundler and server abstractions.

 ## Client Rendering